-Join Chad Chelius for an in-depth discussion in this video Importing swatches from HTML/CSS/SVG, part of Photoshop CS6 Creative Cloud New Features Workshop.
+Join Chad Chelius for an in-depth discussion in this video Importing swatches from HTML/CSS/SVG, part of Photoshop CS6 New Features Overview.

 Often times when creating comps and other artwork in Photoshop you need to use colors from an existing website or webpage as a basis for additional elements that might be added to a design.
 We've always been able to load swatches from an ASE file, or from another document.
 But now, with the creative cloud update.
 We can load swatches from a CSS file, an HTML file, or even an SVG file.
 Let me show you what I mean.
 I'm beginning this video with the webcomp.psd file already open on my computer.